rolling-scopes-school/tasks/react/modules/tasks/final.md

 You are free to choose any of these options based on your team's preferences and project requirements.

-You will be working on creating a **Swagger/OpenAPI Editor and Viewer** with REST client capabilities in one app.
+You will be working on creating a **Swagger/OpenAPI UI** with REST client capabilities in one app.
 This allows users to edit and test APIs using OpenAPI specifications in an accessible, user-friendly interface.

 PLEASE, READ THE TASK DESCRIPTION CAREFULLY UP TO THE END BEFORE STARTING THE TASK

-## Theoretical Notes

-This application is built around **OpenAPI/Swagger specifications**.
-You can use the [OpenAPI Initiative](https://www.openapis.org/) as a reference, along with tools like [Swagger UI](https://swagger.io/tools/swagger-ui/) as inspiration (if you aren't able to access the main link, you can try using [this link](https://forge.etsi.org/swagger/editor/)).

-The application consists of:

-1. **Swagger Editor** - Allows users to paste and edit OpenAPI schemas in JSON or YAML format
-2. **Swagger Viewer** - Displays API endpoints from the schema and allows users to test them
-3. **Authorized Features** - History and analytics for authenticated users, allowing them to track API usage and request details

-The key difference from traditional REST clients is that users define their API through a schema, making it more structured and standardized.

-## Building a team

-- you should work in a team of 3 members
-- you should select a team lead, who will be coordinating the development

 ## Application Prototype

-You can use existing solutions like [Swagger Editor](https://editor.swagger.io/) as a source of inspiration (use alternative [links](https://forge.etsi.org/swagger/editor/) if you can't access the main one).
+This application is built around **OpenAPI specifications**.
+You can use the [OpenAPI Initiative](https://www.openapis.org/) as a reference, along with tools like [Swagger UI](https://editor.swagger.io/) as inspiration (if you aren't able to access the main link, you can try using [this link](https://forge.etsi.org/swagger/editor/)).

 However, pay attention that we leave the final decision about the set of tools and design to you to not limit your possibilities and imagination.
 Design, prototype, as well as implementation of the application, are up to you.